formsend/nano/README.md

 }
 ```

-**Note:** While in Beta, API data structure may change.
+**Note:** While in Beta, API data structure may change without notice.
 Checkouts data is stored in-memory and expires after 12 hours.

 ---